-Are you having difficulty falling asleep or staying asleep?
-Do you wake up feeling unrefreshed?
-Perhaps you’ve noticed that your ability to function effectively is diminished or that you’re feeling tired and irritable a lot of the time.
+Are you having difficulty falling asleep?
+Do you wake up feeling tired and groggy?
+Perhaps you’ve noticed that your ability to function effectively is diminished or that you’re feeling irritable a lot of the time.
 You may be suffering from insomnia.
 Short-term or transient insomnia is quite common and usually resolves by itself.
 However, insomnia is considered chronic if it persists beyond a few weeks.

-Can meditation help in dealing with both transient and chronic insomnia?
-The answer is a resounding yes!
 There is an abundance of evidence that regular meditation can improve sleep patterns, often dramatically.
 Research indicates that an overly aroused sympathetic nervous system is an important causative factor in chronic insomnia.
-It follows that practices that reduce nervous system arousal, such as meditation, can be very effective in relieving insomnia.
+It states that practices that can reduce nervous system arousal, such as meditation, can be very effective in relieving insomnia.

-Our nervous systems are usually excessively aroused by stress, tension, overindulgence in stimulants such as tea and coffee, use of drugs, habits like going to bed late, getting insufficient rest, too much stimulation in the evenings through the TV or computer, and indulgence in dietary habits that don’t suit our constitution.
-Usually, however, insomnia results primarily from mental and emotional stress.
-Meditation is particularly helpful because it directly relieves the body/mind from stress.
+Our nervous system is usually excessively aroused by several factors.
+They include stress, tension, overindulgence in stimulants such as tea and coffee, use of drugs, habits like going to bed late, insufficient rest, too much stimulation through TV or computer, and indulgence in dietary habits that don’t suit our constitution.
+However, generally, insomnia results from mental and emotional stress.
+Meditation is particularly helpful because it directly relieves the body and mind from stress.

 However, these practices are not intended as band-aid solutions for insomnia or any other problem.
-To deal with insomnia, we recommend undertaking self study to identify the factors that are behind the problem.
-Maybe you are stressed out at work, having relationship difficulties, or are worried about a sick relative.
+For insomnia treatment, we recommend undertaking self-study to identify the factors that are the cause of the problem.
 While you may not be able to change external situations in your life, you can definitely change your reaction to the stress factors.
-Let’s have a look at some of the things you can do.
+You can also undertake the following tips to deal with insomnia.

-Sahaj Samadhi meditation is an effortless practice using a primordial sound or mantra.
-This technique leads to very deep states of relaxation and is a wonderful antidote to stress, tension, fatigue, and negative emotional states.
+Sahaj Samadhi Meditation is an effortless practice using a primordial sound or mantra.
+This technique leads to deep states of relaxation and is a wonderful antidote to stress, tension, fatigue, and negative emotional states.

-If done for 20 minutes twice a day, morning and afternoon/early evening, it balances the nervous system and provides deeper rest than deep sleep.
-It is during these periods of deep rest that the body/mind is able to heal itself and reverse the physiological, biochemical, and emotional impact of stress.
+If done for 20 minutes twice a day, morning and afternoon or early evening, it balances the nervous system and provides deeper rest than deep sleep.
+It is during these periods of deep rest that the body and mind are able to heal itself and reverse the physiological, biochemical, and emotional impact of stress.

 Guided meditations can also greatly help in relieving insomnia.
-Guided meditation CDs are available in the Art of Living Divine Shops.
+Guided meditation CDs are available at The Art of Living Divine Shops.
 These include Shanti Meditation, Panchakosha Meditation, Om Meditation, and Hari Om Meditation.

-Yogic sleep (also called Yoga Nidra), where we systematically take our awareness to different parts of the body while lying down, is also a great boon to insomnia sufferers, especially if practiced just before sleep.
-A Yoga Nidra practice guided by Sri Sri Ravi Shankar is available and highly recommended.
+Yogic sleep (also called as yoga nidra), where we systematically take our awareness to different parts of the body while lying down, is also a great boon to insomnia sufferers.
+It is particularly helpful if you do it just before sleep.
+A yoga nidra practice guided by Sri Sri Ravi Shankar is available and highly recommended.